btargac/perfanalyzer/README.md

 `heroku container:push web --app perfanalyzer-api` <br/>
 `heroku container:release web --app perfanalyzer-api`

+## CI / CD

+Thanks to Github Actions for making our lives easier 👏 Actions are on duty to build and deliver artifacts to Heroku Dynos

 If you have speed luck with you then you should see the live version on [🚀live version on herkou](https://perfanalyzer-dashboard.herokuapp.com/)